Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory: SST-1M with enhanced gamma/hadron separation

 The decision relies heavily on the number of muons, $N_{\mu}$, when included, consistent with the fact that gamma-ray showers are expected to produce fewer muons than hadronic showers.
 Similarly, \Palpha\ and $LCm$ also dominate the decision logic overall when used due to their correlation with $N_{\mu}$.
 When both $LCm$ and \Palpha\ are present in the analysis, $LCm$ is more important than \Palpha, demonstrating its better $\gamma$/h separation capability in this particular dense layout.

 Using the RF models built above, we evaluated the sensitivity of a single SST-1M to a point-like source at 20\textdegree~zenith angle, observed for 50\,h, utilizing different $\gamma$/h separation methods.
 The sensitivity is defined according to the standard rules in gamma astronomy, presented in Ref.~\citep{CTAConsortium:2012yjm}, as a flux for which the detection with 5$\sigma$ statistical significance should be achieved, at least ten excess events surviving cuts are demanded, and the signal to background ratio must be of at least 5\%, everything evaluated separately in each energy bin.
 As clearly visible in Fig.~\ref{fig:sensitivity_mono}, the sensitivity is significantly better for additional $\gamma$/h separation variables.
+The improvement in sensitivity at $\approx$10\,TeV corresponds to the energy above which the \Palpha\ and $LCm$ calculations are available.

-The $N_{\mu}$ estimates illustrate the potential of future $\gamma$/h separation methods at low energies, while the performance of~$LCm$ and \Palpha\ shows their impact at energies greater than $\approx$10\,TeV.
-Interestingly, the $LCm$~variable even surpasses $N_{\mu}$ at ultra-high energies as discussed in Ref.~\citep{LCmPeV}.
+The $N_{\mu}$ estimates illustrate the potential of future $\gamma$/h separation methods at low energies under an optimistic scenario, while the performance of~$LCm$ and \Palpha\ shows their impact at high energies.
+The feasibility of $N_{\mu}$ identification is investigated, e.g., in Ref.~\citep{Conceicao:2021xgn}; however, interestingly, the $LCm$~variable even surpasses $N_{\mu}$ at ultra-high energies as discussed in Ref.~\citep{LCmPeV}.